Beliavsky/Fortran-with-ChatGPT/README.md

 # Fortran with ChatGPT
-Questions about Fortran answered by ChatGPT-4.
+This is a Fortran tutorial, with my questions, in bold, answered by ChatGPT-4.
 I add a **Note** when I think an answer needs to be amended.
 This page discusses compiling.
 For other topics see

 [Variables and Order of Operations](./Variables.md)
 [Arrays](./Arrays.md)